How to Potty Train a Puppy Using a Crate and Playpen Setup

 • Sniffing and wandering away

-If your puppy dips their nose to the ground and starts drifting away from the action, they’re likely searching for a potty spot.
+If your puppy dips their nose to the ground and starts drifting away from the action, they’re probably searching for a potty spot.

 • Spinning in circles

-Repetitive circling in one place is a strong indicator that your pup is preparing to go.
+Repetitive circling in one place is a classic sign your puppy is getting ready to go.

 • The “zoomies”

-A sudden burst of frantic energy—racing around like crazy—can sometimes precede a potty event.
+A sudden burst of frantic energy—racing around like crazy—can sometimes come just before a potty accident.

 • Subtle back hunching

-A slight rounding or arching of the back often means your puppy is about to squat and go.
+A slight arching or rounding of the back often means your puppy is about to squat and eliminate.

-Whenever you spot these signs, escort your puppy to their designated potty area immediately.
-Don’t expect them to find it on their own—young puppies often take 6 to 12 weeks to consistently recognize where the “toilet” is.
+Whenever you notice these signs, take your puppy to their designated potty spot right away.
+Don’t wait for them to figure it out on their own—young puppies typically need 6 to 12 weeks to consistently recognize where to go and to develop the bladder control needed to get there in time.

-Your timely response reinforces good habits and helps your puppy build a reliable potty routine.
+Responding quickly not only prevents accidents but also reinforces good potty habits and helps your puppy build a reliable potty training routine.

 Keep high-value treats on hand (in your pocket or on a shelf nearby) and be ready to celebrate their success.
 Whether your puppy goes on a pee pad or outside, offering two or more small treats immediately after they finish can leave a strong impression and reinforce the behavior you want to see again.